The Role of the Resource Conservation Manager

 Typical Tasks of an RCM

-- Track and analyze consumption data
+- Track and analyze energy and water consumption data

-Interview building managers and staff, survey facilities, collect baseline data
+- Analyze resource use trends (personal behavior and consumption): interview building managers and staff, survey facilities, collect baseline data

-Identify errors, institute efficient operational procedures, set savings goals and forecast resource budgets
+- Establish and/or maintain resource accounting software: identify errors, institute efficient operational procedures, set savings goals, and forecast resource budgets

 - Identify efficiency opportunities

-Document existing equipment, conditions and resource use patterns
+- Carry out facility audits: document existing equipment, conditions and resource use patterns

 - Prepare energy audit report and develop action plan